This spot has been added by

 3. The area visited by dolphins (zone 3 on the map)

-To get the best chances to spot the dolphins, get to EAPC Beach very early, around sunrise.
+To get the best chance to spot the dolphins, get to EAPC Beach very early, around sunrise.
 It is at this time that the dolphins usually come out of the enclosure to wander around.

 Lionfish at EAPC Beach pillars